vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

-## Simulate receiving messages
+## Pretend to receive messages

-In order to test our data source, we need to simulate the data source receiving messages from an actual source.
+Implementing an actual source would be unnecessarily complicated for a demo.
+So instead, we'll have our data source pretend like it receives a random message every second.

 To do this, we'll have our data source create a [`Timer`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.timer?view=net-10.0).
 This `Timer` runs in a separate thread and pushes random messages (chosen from the messages in `MyMessages`) to the data source output.

 Of course, this is just for demonstration purposes.
 In the real world, there would be an actual source that the data source connects to.